Urethral stricture is an abnormal narrowing of the urethra. The urethra is the tube that carries urine out of the body from the bladder.

 If urethral dilation cannot correct the condition, you may need surgery.
 The type of surgery will depend on the location and length of the stricture.
 If the narrowed area is short and not near the muscles that control the exit from the bladder, the stricture may be cut or dilated.

-An open urethroplasty may be done for longer strictures.
+A surgery called an open urethroplasty may be done for longer strictures.
 This surgery involves removing the diseased area.
 The urethra is then rebuilt.
 The results vary, depending on the size and location of the stricture, the number of treatments you have had, and the surgeon's experience.

 In acute cases when you cannot pass urine, a suprapubic catheter may be placed.
 This is an emergency treatment.
 This allows the bladder to drain through the abdomen.